snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 selftest: ok
 ```

-## Create and launch VM's
+## Create and launch two VM's

-Now that snabbswitch can talk to both 10GbE ports successfully, lets build and launch 2 test VM's and connect each of them to one 10G port each.
+Now that snabbswitch can talk to both 10GbE ports successfully, lets build and launch 2 test VM's and connect each of them to one of the 10GbE port.
+First, we have to build an empty disk, download and install Ubuntu in it:

 Create a disk for the VM: